I-TECH-UW/OpenELIS-Global-2/docs/analyzer.md

 part of the core of OpenELIS.
 The newer model which all new analyzers should use is a plugin model.

+You can find a set of precompiled analyzer plug-ins in our [installer folder here](https://www.dropbox.com/sh/xzjxca5ya73dylt/AACf35yDhjerS1V-C1SVNgJ2a?dl=0)

 ## Basics

 There is a directory /var/lib/openelis-global/plugins/ in OpenElis.
 Any jar file in this directory